mikessh/repseq-tutorial/sphinx/prerequisites.rst

     in R shell.

-    Alternatively, one can run ``java -jar vdjtools-1.0.2.jar RInstall`` to allow VDJtools intall all R packages it uses (will a substantial amount of time).
+    Alternatively, one can run ``java -jar vdjtools-1.0.2.jar RInstall`` to allow VDJtools intall all R packages it uses (will take a substantial amount of time).

     The list of required packages: